Repairing Leaking Basement Walls

 Basement walls leak when water builds up in the soil outside your foundation.
 This water presses against your walls, leaking in through anywhere it can.

 If your basement walls are leaking, your local Basement Systems Contractor can help!
-We have warranted, effective solutions for your basement that will permanently address your problem.
-If you live in Canada, the United States, or the United Kingdom, we have a dealer near you!
+We have warrantied, effective solutions for your basement that will permanently address your problem.
+If you live in Canada or the United States, we have a dealer near you!

 Leaking basement walls can greatly limit the usefulness of your below-grade space.
 Leaking walls tend to be ugly surfaces, stained by water, mold, and white, powdery efflorescence.